carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 <img src="../fig/20-crop-raster-crop-by-well-buffers-05.png" title="Raster croped by buffer around wells" width="1024" style="display: block; margin: auto;" />

 > ## Exercise: Select the raster data around the dike
-> Can you select out all the raster data within 100m around the dikes in the AoI?
-The dikes are stored as polylines in `.shp` file in `data/dikes`?
-Please visualize your results.
+> The dikes are stored as polylines in `.shp` file in `data/dikes`.
+Let's select out all the raster data within 100m around the dikes and visualize the results.
 >
 > > ## Solution
 > > ~~~